Pinterest grew to massive success years ago.

 The site you’ll create

 There are a few approaches to make a site like Pinterest on your own without writing any code.
-I’m going to recommend you use WordPress and a theme called Pluto.
+In fact, you could simply use a Pinterest plugin to embed content from Pinterest, but if you want to create a site with your own content, you’ll want an original design.

 Pretty cool right?